btoll/benjamintoll.com/content/post/the_lpic1_102_networking_fundamentals.md

 ### Naming

 In the bad older days before 2009, the Linux kernel would name the interfaces simply in the order that they were detected.
 The devices were named using an `ethX` naming scheme (for `Ethernet`), so the first was named `eth0`, the second `eth1`, and so on.

+However, an interface could swap its name after a reboot if it were detected by the kernel in a different order.

 To solve this terrible problem, a [predictable network interface naming scheme] was developed to reliably map an interface's name to its physical location on the machine.
 For machines that use [`systemd`], by default it follows a policy to name the devices using one of [five different schemes]: